ucb-stat133/stat133-fall-2017/labs/lab08-simple-loops.md

     ## [1] 2
     ## [1] 5

-In the code above we are taking each element `vec[j]` and adding 1 to it, and printing the outcome so you can visualize the additions.
+In the code above we are taking each `vec` element `vec[j]`, adding 1 to it, and printing the outcome with `print()` so you can visualize the additions at each iteration of the loop.

-Now rewrite the code, using a `for` loop, in order to triple every element in `vec`
+**Your turn**: rewrite the `for` loop in order to triple every element in `vec`, and printing the output at each step of the loop:

 ``` r
 vec <- c(3, 1, 4) # Change this value!